Workshops

 Workshop Registration

-Email your interest to register to heinsATkingstonDOTnet.
-Your payment will confirm your place in the workshop.
+Email your interest to register to kinghws@gmail.com.
+Once you receive a confirmation reply, your payment will be requested to reserve your place in the workshop.
 Cheques (payable to KHWS) may be dropped off at our studio or sent by mail to the address below.
 We are now able to accept e transfers Once your regisration has been confirmed, you will be provided with instructions for e transfer.

 Kingston Handloom Weavers and Spinners